cnguyen-uk/An-Introduction-to-Bash/README.md

 - The beginning of each script file should start with `#!/bin/bash` on its own line.
 This tells the computer to use bash as the interpreter.
 - Script files should be placed in the `~/bin/` directory, as a matter of good practice.
 (We may need to add this directory to the `PATH` variable by adding `PATH=~/bin:$PATH` to the bash profile configuration file.)

-We also need to give script files the “execute” permission.
+We also need to give script files the "execute" permission.

 ```Bash
 chmod +x script.sh